-shares.
+good shares.
 Using these shares, I adjust the trade flows and re-estimate the baseline equation.
 See Section A.5 in the Appendix for more details.
-The results are presented in Table 4 and confirm the explanation that competition causes an increase in patenting: Still, the effect for import exposure from Eastern Europe is positive, statistically significant, and even larger compared to total trade.
-The effects on innovation from Chinese import exposure, as well as from Chinese and Eastern European export exposure, remain insignificant.
+The results are presented in Table 4 and indicate that both import competition and access to imported intermediates cause an increase in patenting.
+However, the effects from imported final goods is much larger compared to the effect from imported intermediates goods such that the import competition channel seems to play a bigger role.
+To summarize, I find strong positive effects of final import exposure from Eastern Europe, i.e. import competition, on innovation and moderate positive effects of the access to intermediate imports from Eastern Europe on innovation in Germany.